About Critiplot

 - NOS (Newcastle-Ottawa Scale) - For assessing the quality of non-randomized studies

-- GRADE - For rating the certainty of evidence in systematic reviews
+- GRADE (Grading of Recommendations Assessment, Development, and Evaluation framework) - For rating the certainty of evidence in systematic reviews

-- ROBIS - For assessing risk of bias in systematic reviews
+- ROBIS (Risk Of Bias In Systematic reviews) - For assessing risk of bias in systematic reviews

-- JBI Case Report - For critical appraisal of case reports
+- JBI Case Report (Joanna Briggs Institute) - For critical appraisal of case reports

-- JBI Case Series - For critical appraisal of case series
+- JBI Case Series (Joanna Briggs Institute) - For critical appraisal of case series

 Key features of Critiplot include: